-We created two basic interaction modes for PINOKY on the basis of those of Topobo [1].
-The user can switch between them by pushing one of the three colored buttons on the side of the device (see Figure 1 center).
+We created two basic interaction modes for PINOKY.
+The user can switch between them by pushing one of the three colored buttons on the side of the device (see Fig. 1 Right).

 Record and play mode.
 In record and play mode, the user can record the desired behavior by directly moving the joint to which the device is attached.
 The microcontroller memory is sufficient to record behavior for up to 1 minute.
 The plush toy can then execute the recorded movements.